rabanti-github/NanoXLSX4j/README.md

 See the full <b>API-Documentation</b> at: [https://rabanti-github.github.io/NanoXLSX4j/](https://rabanti-github.github.io/NanoXLSX4j/).
 The [Demo class](https://github.com/rabanti-github/NanoXLSX4j/blob/master/src/main/java/ch/rabanti/nanoxlsx4j/demo/NanoXLSX4j.java) contains 14 simple use cases.
 You can also look at the full API documentation or the Javadoc annotations in the particular .java files.

+Hint: You will find most certainly any function, and the way how to use it, in the [Unit Test Section](https://github.com/rabanti-github/NanoXLSX4j/tree/master/NanoXlsx%20Test)